maxkapur/maxkapur.github.io/_posts/2050-04-14-sports-idea.markdown

 around it being a sprint or distance event.

 I think a good choice of distribution would be an log-normal distribution with a mean of around four or five minutes and a fairly high variance.
-Perhaps clamp the maximum time at 8 hours, out of respect for the athletes’ work-life balance.
+Perhaps we could clamp the maximum time at 8 hours, out of respect for the athletes’ work-life balance.

 I ran (ha) this idea by a friend who is a competitive marathoner and he said, “That sounds like hell,” which makes me think I am really onto something,